 WMIEvidence objects are uploaded to the ImportedWMIEvidence table in the operations (inventory) database.
 Multiple imports will merge updated data with existing records, and add new records as applicable.

 The ImportedWMIEvidence table holds all of the WMI evidence which has been retrieved from the source connections.

 Property Attributes Notes ClassName Alpha-numeric text (maximum 50 characters).
 May be null.
 The WMI class name of the WMI evidence.

-ExternalEvidenceID Unsigned integer (bigint).
+Property Attributes Notes ExternalEvidenceID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the WMI evidence.
+Note: Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+It is therefore best practice to treat this field as mandatory.
 PropertyName Alpha-numeric text (maximum 50 characters).
 May be null.
 The WMI property name of the WMI evidence.
 PropertyValue Alpha-numeric text (maximum 256 characters).
 May be null.
 The value of the property of the WMI evidence.